spaghettiwews/blog/content/post/ramblings-on-everything.md

 ## 25 March 2020

-Cycling at lunchtime and after work today was good refreshing fun!
-It'd been a while since I last cycled I'd almost forgotten how much I enjoyed it.
-I should really get back into it again, and hopefully spend a little less time in front of rectangular screens, as a former colleague used to refer to all these attention-sucking devices of ours.

 ![A bicycle.
 My one.](/images/IMG_20190419_101426.jpg)

+Today, during my lunch break and after work, I went cycling again.
+Hadn't realised how long it had been since I last did.
+I should try and make more time for it.

 ---